msahithi29/plagiarism_detector/README.md

 # plagiarism_detector
-Program is written in Java
+Program is written in Java.
-The program finds plagiarised data using three steps : shingling, minhashing, and locality sensitive hashing (LSH) The output shows the following:
+It finds plagiarised pairs using three steps : shingling, minhashing, and locality sensitive hashing (LSH) The output shows the following:
   1) shingling matrix and random permutations,
   2) signature matrix,